Easter 2025 supermarket opening hours: Tesco, Asda, Aldi, Sainsbury’s and more

 Thousands of stores will be closed on Sunday – here’s what you need to know

-Easter weekend is fast approaching and the four-day bank holiday weekend means many supermarkets will have different opening hours.
+The four day Easter weekend has arrived, which means many supermarkets will have different opening hours.

 Supermarkets in the UK are now warning customers that many of their stores will be closed over the Bank Holiday weekend as government rules dictate that any location larger than 280 square metres must close on Easter Sunday.